Wilson Miao

-Wilson Miao (繆宗晏; born 12 April 1987) is a Canadian politician who served as the member of parliament for Richmond Centre from 2021 to 2025.
+Wilson Miao (繆宗晏; born 12 April 1987) is a Canadian politician who served as the member of parliament (MP) for Richmond Centre from 2021 to 2025.
 He was elected to the House of Commons in the 2021 federal election as a member of the Liberal Party.

 Early life and education

-Miao immigrated to Canada from Hong Kong as a child, and grew up in Richmond, British Columbia.
+Born in Hong Kong, Miao immigrated to Canada with his family in 1996, and grew up in Richmond, British Columbia.
+He attended Simon Fraser University, and graduated with a bachelor of business administration in 2011.

 Prior to his election, he worked as a realtor for Macdonald Realty Westmar and as a dealing representative for Hoovest Financial Inc.

 Political career

-Wilson Miao was elected as the Member of Parliament for Richmond Centre in the 2021 Canadian federal election, representing the Liberal Party of Canada.
+Wilson Miao was elected as MP for Richmond Centre in the 2021 Canadian federal election, representing the Liberal Party of Canada.
 He defeated incumbent Conservative Alice Wong, who had held the seat since 2008.
 In his maiden speech in the House of Commons, Miao emphasized the importance of the House acting as a united front to “create real change and meaningful process”.

 In January 2023, Miao opened his constituency office in Richmond Centre after 16 months without an office, and faced criticism for his lack of availability to his constituents during this period.

 Miao's office accrued the largest renovation bill of any Member of Parliament in the period between October 2021 and October 2022.
 For the first half of 2023, Miao was the second highest spender on travel in the Liberal Party, spending a total of $91,769.07 despite not living in a remote location or holding a prominent role.

-Prior to the 2025 election, edits were made to Miao’s Wikipedia page using House of Commons IP addresses, which removed information potentially beneficial to the public's understanding of Miao's expenditures and allegations in foreign interference, in what appears to be an effort to influence the narrative surrounding his reelection campaign.

-Parliamentary Work
+Parliamentary work

 Miao was a member of the Standing Committee on International Trade and the Standing Committee on Veterans Affairs in the 44th Canadian Parliament.